eth-cscs/abcpy/doc/source/README.rst

     :language: python
     :lines: 15, 128, 140, 152, 164, 177

 Of course, if your model does not have a easily implemented probability density function, this method does not have to be provided.
 But keep in mind that in this case, your model can only be used as one of the root models of the network, and not for any nodes contained in the prior.
 The prior can only contain probabilistic models that have a defined probability density function.
+Of course, it is possible to use an approximative technique to approximate the probability density function, and provide this instead.

 In the following we go through a few of the required methods, explain what is expected, and show how it would be implemented for the Gaussian model.